ZhengYeah/AudAgent/README.md

 # AudAgent

-A privacy auditing framework for AI agents. asynchronous event-driven architecture for monitoring and analyzing AI agent behaviors in real-time.
+A visualized privacy auditing tool for AI agents.

-depends on specific versions of LLM libraries.